Our Intent for Reading

 At Cold Harbour School, the curriculum for writing is designed to enable children to become creative, independent and motivated writers who can express their knowledge, thoughts and imagination through legible, cursive handwriting.

-Our journey begins in the EYFS where children learn the first most important skills of how to hold a pencil correctly and learn to form letters on the line.
+Our journey begins in the EYFS where children learn the first most important skills of how to hold a pencil correctly and learn to form letters.
 It is here where they will learn to write their first words and how words combine to make sentences.
-We strive to develop a love of writing and encourage children to write by providing purposeful writing activities.
+We strive to develop a love of writing from the start and encourage children to write by providing purposeful writing activities.

 From Key Stage One and throughout Key Stage Two, we deliver the English National Curriculum through a Writing model that combines objectives within: writing, reading and spelling, punctuation and grammar.
 The aim of this approach is to teach and embed learning techniques, providing pupils the opportunity to make links in their learning by analysing texts and practising using word/sentence level skills in a variety of contexts.